Something went wrong

 Electricity use for home heating in Franklin

 Electric heat pump systems for home heating are more popular in Franklin.
-Since 2023, the number of homes heating with electricity shot up from 556,235 to 610,876, a 10% change.
+Since 2014, the number of homes heating with electricity rose from 371,616 to 610,876, a 64% change.

 Adoption of solar home heating systems in Franklin

 The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 9,580 homes in Franklin are heated with active solar arrays.
-This is a 38% gain from 2023, when 6,958 homes utilized active solar heating.
+Today, 9,580 homes in Franklin are heated with active solar arrays.
+This is a 1061% gain from 2014, when 825 homes had active solar heating.

 Franklin County Heating Oil Trends